TylerYep/wolfbot/README.md

 ### One Night Ultimate Werewolf: AI Edition
 By Tyler Yep and Harry Sha

-To try it out, run 'python3 src/main.py' in the terminal.
-Constants, along with their use cases, are listed in src/const.py.
+To try it out, run 'python src/main.py' in the terminal.
+(Python 3.7) Constants, along with their use cases, are listed in src/const.py.

 # Development
+## October 2018
+More Wolf updates.

 ## September 2018
 Major refactoring update and Single-Wolf Voting added!
 The next primary focus will be on getting a conversation between roles - each character has more than one statement and is